joanna-hugo/final_creative/tutorials/lesson5.md

 ## Get logged in user

-We will eventually also need functionality fo a user to check if they are logged in.
+We will eventually also need functionality for a user to check if they are logged in.
 They can call this endpoint to get their user record.
 This will only succeed if they are logged in.

 ```
 // Get current user if logged in.